sbarex/MediaInfo/README.md

 ### Global scripts

-The global token script allow to create multiple menu items in one time.
+The global token script allows you to create multiple menu items at once.

 ```javascript
 (function() {